blog Literary Destinations Reading & Writing Travel

 8. Stadtbibliothek Stuttgart

 Since 2011, the Stuttgart City Library has been located in a specially constructed building on Mailänder Platz.
-The exterior may look rather unspectacular at first glance because of the gray concrete, but the interior of the building is guaranteed to impress you.
+The exterior may look unspectacular at first because of the gray concrete.
+However, the interior of the building will definitely impress you.

 Stadtbibliothek Stuttgart